stungeye/Glutton-Pinboard.in/README.md

     all_my_posts = pinboard.posts_all
     puts "I have saved #{all_my_posts.size} links."

+## Tests

+There is a small Minitest spec suite.
+These test can be run from the root folder:

+    rake test

+HTTP requests are mocked for the specs using the [fakeweb](https://github.com/chrisk/fakeweb) gem.

 ## Unlicense

 This is free and unencumbered software released into the public domain.
 See UNLICENSE for details.